Training-Free Label Space Alignment for Universal Domain Adaptation: Methodology

 \textbf{Creating a Universal Classifier.} Our inference leverages the weights of the \textit{universal classifier}, denoted by $\mathbf{z}_{C_s}$ and $\mathbf{z}_{C_p}$, which are produced by inputting $C_p$ into the text encoder of CLIP.
 For post-processing, instances classified as $C_s$ were retained unchanged, while those labeled as $C_p$ were adjusted to $|C_s| + 1$, ensuring a threshold-free method.

-\textbf{Reliable Pseudo Label Selection and Self-Training.} To leverage pseudo-labels, we trained a student model to enhance the teacher model's performance using delayed updates.
+\textbf{Reliable Pseudo Label Selection.} To leverage pseudo-labels, we trained a student model to enhance the teacher model's performance using delayed updates.
 However, naive pseudo-labeling tends to select only easily classifiable classes, leading to overfitting of these simpler categories.
 To address this, we introduce a balanced pseudo-label selection strategy that improves the generalization of the predictions of the pretrained model.
-Rather than requiring a large dataset, our approach prioritizes maximum diversity by selecting the top-k\% most confident pseudo-labels per class, as proposed by \citet{zara2023autolabel}.
-Nonetheless, even with a top-k\% threshold, more prevalent classes are disproportionately selected, which can degrade performance.
+Rather than requiring a large dataset, our approach prioritizes maximum diversity by selecting the top-k (\%) most confident pseudo-labels per class, as proposed by \citet{zara2023autolabel}.
+Nonetheless, even with a top-k (\%) threshold, more prevalent classes are disproportionately selected, which can degrade performance.
 To mitigate this, we define a balanced $k$ value to select only the top-$k$ most confident samples for each class.
 Specifically, $k$ is calculated as $k = \text{min}\{n_{c_i}, N/n_{c}\}$, where $n_c$ is the number of unique predicted classes and $n_{c_i}$ is the number of predictions for class $c_i$.

-To ensure robust self-training, we apply Exponential Moving Average (EMA) updates to the teacher model, defined by $\theta_t = (1-\alpha)\theta_{s} + \alpha\theta_{t}$.
+\textbf{Robust Self-Training.} To ensure robust self-training, we apply Exponential Moving Average (EMA) updates to the teacher model, defined by $\theta_t = (1-\alpha)\theta_{s} + \alpha\theta_{t}$.
 Here, $\theta_t$ and $\theta_s$ represent the parameters of the teacher and student models, respectively, effectively mitigating confirmation bias.
 The student model updates with each iteration, whereas the teacher model updates once per epoch, as defined by the preceding equation.
-This configuration is crucial for the performance of the model (Section~\ref{sec:results}).
+This configuration is crucial for the performance of the model (Sec.~\ref{sec:results}).
 Additionally, we implemented adapter tuning to limit further tuning capabilities.

-Consequently, we performed self-training using the following loss function: Let $M$ represent the set of samples employed as pseudo-labels, $\hat{y}^T_{t, i}$denotes the output of the teacher model, and $\hat{y}^S_{t, i}$represents the output of the student model.
+We then perform self-training using the following loss function: Let $M$ represent the set of samples employed as pseudo-labels, $\hat{y}^T_{t, i}$denotes the output of the teacher model, and $\hat{y}^S_{t, i}$represents the output of the student model.

 By utilizing a frozen classifier, a common approach in SFDA~\citep{liang2020we}, adapter tuning mitigates error accumulation by addressing the delayed conversion rate.